-This guide covers three styles — counter sushi, set-meal teishoku, and harbor-side fish house — and how to combine seafood with the rest of an Amakusa day.
+This guide covers three styles — counter sushi, set-meal teishoku, and harbor-side fish house.
+It also shows how to fold seafood into the rest of an Amakusa family day.

 What’s caught in Amakusa